INFO

 Join us at this year’s West Coast Ragtime Festival!

-in all day vintage dance instruction from Richard Powers and Joan Walton.
+From 9am to 5 pm on Saturday, November 23rd, you can participate in all day vintage dance instruction from Richard Powers and Joan Walton.

 Evening dancing starts at 7 pm with the Pacific Coast Ragtime Orchestra